stephenvisser/aspnet-mvc-intro/content/index.md

 ###Web API
-An API for creating HTTP services, targeted toward building RESTful applications:
+Not specifically part of the MVC namespace, but an API for creating HTTP services, targeted toward building RESTful applications and integrates well within ASP.NET MVC applications:

 - similar to MVC, Web API also has a similar route configuration
 - handles GET, POST, PUT, DELETE verbs via convention, uses parameter namign for method resolution